charliezye/charlie-vault/Work/Job Search/B&D Job.md

 ###### Now: Unstructured set of individual codes/scripts

 ###### What does this entail?
-- Is the company Blue Yonder or Yonder Agency?
-	- 6 employees on LinkedIn
--
 - Saw on rebranding press release that it is labeled as cloud-based, on-premises, or hybrid-cloud platform
 	- Are there already some cloud capabilities?

 **Currently sell/install this software with 4-5 hours**
+- Who sells/installs?
+Company employee or Yonder Group?
 - How involved is this process?
 - How much difference between customers, any way to more easily streamline?
 - Is there data your company collects from individual customers that can be used for internal analysis/improvements?